liong-t/aiap12_group1_sharing/draft2.md

 To generate the same image every time, we can create and pass the same generator object into the pipe.

 ```
-# to get the same image everytime;
+# to get the same image every time;
 import torch

 generator = torch.Generator("cuda").manual_seed(42)